Unifying Sequential Quadratic Programming and Linear-Parameter-Varying Algorithms for Real-Time Model Predictive Control: Nonlinear MPC

-where the dependence of $\rho$ on $x$ and $u$ is either intentionally omitted to obtain an embedding of the NL system enabling convex analysis and synthesis, or treated as a known or uncertain sequence in predictive control.
-The exists a large variety of methods to accomplish the factorization of the nonlinearity to obtain the LPV representation \eqref{eqn:LPV_sys}.
-Many of these methods are only applicable for specific cases, computationally demanding, or require expert decisions in the modeling process.
-In this paper, we focus on the FTC-based formulation proposed by~\cite{Olucha_Koelewijn_Das_Tóth_2025}, whose benefit is that it provides the embedding of the exact nonlinear dynamics into an LPV representation automatically.
+where the dependence of $\rho$ on $x$ and $u$ is intentionally neglected to obtain an embedding of the NL system, enabling convex analysis and synthesis, or is treated as a known or uncertain sequence in predictive control.
+There exists a wide variety of methods to accomplish the factorization of the nonlinearity to obtain the LPV representation \eqref{eqn:LPV_sys}.
+Many of these methods are only applicable to specific model structures, are computationally demanding, or require expert decisions in the modeling process, cf.~\cite{Olucha_Koelewijn_Das_Tóth_2025}.
+To establish the connection between SQP and LPV methods, we focus on the FTC-based formulation proposed by~\cite{Olucha_Koelewijn_Das_Tóth_2025}, which automatically embeds the exact nonlinear dynamics into an LPV representation without requiring manual design choices.

 \allowdisplaybreaks

 Given a continuously differentiable function \mbox{$a: \mathbb{R}^n\rightarrow\mathbb{R}^m$}, the FTC states that, for $\eta, \tilde{\eta}\in\mathbb{R}^{n}$,

 where $\left.\frac{\mathrm{d}a}{\mathrm{d}\eta}\right|_{\lambda \eta}$ is the Jacobian of $a$ evaluated at $\lambda\eta$.
 Since $f$ is differentiable, by choosing \mbox{$\eta_i = [x_i^\top\; u_i^\top]^\top$} and \mbox{$\tilde{\eta} = [\tilde{x}_i^\top\; \tilde{u}_i^\top]^\top$}, we obtain